 This E-3 Special is available for download at the bottom of the page.

-Connectivity is increasingly becoming the main driving force behind the digital and mobile transformation.
+Connectivity is increasingly becoming the main driving force behind the digital and mobile transformation in retail.
 Above all, the pace of change in the retail industry is accelerating rapidly – and showing no sign of slowing down.

 Innovative Concept Studies as a Procedural Model